raghavmanoharanjayanthi30/portfolio/README.md

 <b>MIT Analytics Lab: Building CMA CGM's First AI-Powered Email Assistant</b>

 Background and Problem Statement <br>
 CMA CGM is the largest shipping company in the United States and handles more than 100k emails a week.
 However, they are currently processed manually by customer agents.
+There is a need for email classification and automating response generation to these emails

 Proposed Solution <br>
 Built an AI email assistant that generates recommended replies to emails based on the task to be completed and further input from the customer agent.